 This landmark-district building was falling into the street.
-To stabilize the structure, we had to rebuild a 30′ long masonry wall and add heavy timber trusses.
+To stabilize the structure, we rebuilt a 30′ long masonry wall and added heavy timber trusses.

 But by leaving these elements exposed, we evoked the origins of the Boerum Hill house.
 Before our conversion, it was a church.
 And before that, a warehouse.
 Adding a cast-iron stove and an open stair, we kept the building’s industrial character and basic plan.

 Deep skylights now light the double-height space, furnished with a 20′ long table made of fir planks.
 Small spaces on and under the old choir loft make for cozy alternatives to the big room.